May 31, 2018

 Extraordinary Nurses Recognized at Avita Health System

-BUCYRUS / GALION / ONTARIO – May 31, 2018 – Three registered nurses at Avita Health System are being honored with The DAISY Award for Extraordinary Nurses ®.
+BUCYRUS/GALION/ONTARIO – Three registered nurses at Avita Health System are being honored with The DAISY Award for Extraordinary Nurses®.
 The award is part of the DAISY Foundation’s mission to recognize nurses for the extraordinary, compassionate care they provide patients and families every day.

 The DAISY Award recipients are Mary Kay Murphy of Galion Hospital, Shawnda Hahler of Bucyrus Hospital, and Ruby Broeske of Ontario Hospital.
 These nurses go above and beyond to make a meaningful difference in the lives of so many people.